grolang/gro/README.md

 ### Installation

 First, make sure Go is already installed.
+Gro has tested successfully on Go 1.7.

 Run `go get github.com/grolang/gro` to get the command and packages.